 Important note: The Mountain Heritage Trout Water license can only be purchased online or by calling the toll-free number above.
 Wildlife Service Agents do not sell this license.

-To fish for trout in Public Mountain Trout Waters that are not designated as “Mountain Heritage Trout Waters,” anglers age 16 and over must have a valid inland fishing license and a special trout fishing privilege, which is included in the comprehensive and sportsman licenses.
-Click here to purchase a fishing license.
+To fish for trout in Public Mountain Trout Waters that are not designated as “Mountain Heritage Trout Waters,” anglers age 16 and over must have a valid inland fishing license.
+Purchase a fishing license here.

 Fly-fishing is a great sport but it’s more than a long pole, a fake bug and a casual cast into the water.
 Fly-fishing takes time and practice.
 Knowing what lure to fish, as well as when and where to fish is as important as landing a cast in just the right spot with just the right touch.
 Download a printable “Tips for the Novice Fly-Fisher” card here.